 Bernardine’s verse novel The Emperor’s Babe was adapted into a BBC Radio 4 play in 2013 and her novella Hello Mum was adapted as a BBC Radio 4 play in 2012.
 In 2015 she wrote and presented a two-part BBC Radio 4 documentary called Fiery Inspiration: Amiri Baraka and the Black Arts Movement.

 She guest-edited the UK Sunday Times Style magazine in July 2020 with a black women & womxn take-over, and she has edited several other publications.
 Her literary criticism and other writing has appeared in many national newspapers and magazines including the Guardian, Times Literary Supplement, Observer, Times, Independent, New Statesman, Vogue, Harper’s Bazaar and Conde Nast Traveller.
+Bernardine has written many book introductions since 2019, including for Beloved by Toni Morrison for its Vintage UK & international reissue.
 She has also judged many literary awards and is on the Editorial Board of the African Poetry Book Fund (USA) for all its publications and prizes.

-Since 1996 she has accepted many invitations to undertake international visits as a writer.
+Since 1996 she has accepted numerous invitations to undertake international visits and tours as a writer.
 She gives readings, talks, delivers keynotes, chairs panels and delivers creative writing activities and courses.
 In 2019 she was the inaugural Woolwich Laureate, appointed by the Greenwich & Docklands International Festival.
 She is reconnecting to the home town she left at eighteen and writing about it.

 The first monograph on her work, Fiction Unbound by Sebnem Toplu, was published in August 2011 by Cambridge Scholars Publishing.
 A second monograph by Ester Gendusa was published in Italy in 2015.
-Her books have been, or will be, translated into nearly 40 languages.
+There are now over 60 foreign editions of her books in nearly 40 languages.

 A staunch and longstanding activist and advocate for the inclusion of artists and writers of colour, Bernardine has initiated several successful schemes to ensure increased representation in the creative industries.